 You need a lawyer who will thoroughly investigate the details surrounding your case.
-A cookie-cutter or impersonal approach may lead to overlooked details — things that could've had charges reduced or evidence suppressed in your best interest.
+A cookie-cutter or impersonal approach may lead to overlooked details — things that could have led to reduced charges or evidence being suppressed in your best interest.

 Contact the offices of Shipman & DeHardt, P.C., in Lee’s Summit, Missouri, to discuss your options.
-I am here to simplify the legal process, help you understand what will happen and make sure you get the best defense possible.
+We are here to simplify the legal process, help you understand what will happen and make sure you get the best defense possible.
 Call us at (816) 287-1223 or send us an email.